We all know how much fun you can have on a Disney World vacation, but is it all just a trick of the mind?

 But green serves another purpose in at the Disney parks.
 You might have heard of the term “Go Away Green” if you have any Disney Cast Member friends.
 It’s a term that refers to a particular shade of green that is so unnoticeable, it tends to make things Disney doesn’t want you to see “blend in” with the background!

 It’s used to hide utility boxes, Cast Member doors to backstage areas, and even construction projects the size of Space 220 Restaurant!
+This restaurant has opened since we took this photo.
+But this is what construction looked like when the restaurant was being built.

 See if you can spot some stuff Disney doesn’t want you to see next time you visit the parks!